 How can I increase my intake?

-Spending short periods daily in the sun with your forearms, hands or lower legs uncovered without sunscreen can boost your vitamin D – but it’s not known exactly how much time is needed in the sun to meet your requirements.
+Spending short periods daily in the sun with your forearms, hands or lower legs uncovered without sunscreen can boost your vitamin D. We don’t yet know exactly how much time we need to spend in the sun to meet requirements.

 The amount of vitamin D your body makes depends on skin tone, geographical location and season.
 You also need to take care not to burn your skin.

 Fish and seafood are other sources of vitamin D, with the NHS advising to eat at two portions per week including one oily fish portion.

 Egg yolks and some fortified foods also contain vitamin D. Bear in mind that you’d have to eat quite a lot of them to get your daily requirement and it can be easier to take a supplement.

 Supplements for vitamin D can come in the form of tablets, capsules or – even easier – oral sprays.